 My teaching and research interests lie in the history of western Europe in the early and high Middle Ages.
-To date, my work has focused on themes of kingship and governance with an emphasis on the role of ritual and symbolic display.
-My most recent book, King Æthelred 'the Unready', was awarded the Longman-History Today prize for best 'scholarly but accessible' book.
-Future projects include a study of forgery and historical memory in western Europe at the turn of the first millennium, to be published by Princeton University Press; a popular history of the viking raids on Europe, to be published by Yale University Press; and an investigation of diploma production and political practice in Ottonian-Salian Germany.
+My most recent monograph, King Æthelred 'the Unready' (2016), was awarded the Longman-History Today prize for best 'scholarly but accessible' book.
+More recently, I have completed a book manuscript on forgery and historical memory at the turn of the first millennium, supported by an AHRC fellowship.
+This will be published by Princeton University Press.

-I am happy to supervise students working on the religious and political history of western Europe between c.800 and c.1200, particularly in the following areas:
+I am happy to supervise students working on the religious and political history of England and western Europe between c.800 and c.1200, particularly in the following areas: